Making an Impact: AlphaSights’ Partnership with Access Institute

 Getting involved in a philanthropic organization that supports the needs of those in our community creates a butterfly effect that can be subtle and profound.
 Participating in charitable giving at the community level connects us to the village in which we live and work.

-How does AlphaSights’ advisor donations benefit Access Institute?
+How do AlphaSights’ advisor donations benefit Access Institute?

 If AlphaSights’ advisor donations totaled $50,000, it would fund services at one of our elementary schools for a year!
-AlphaSights has the ability to make an incredible impact on the lives of children with acute needs.
+AlphaSights can make an incredible impact on the lives of children with acute needs.
 Funds for our In-School Mental Health Program enable us to provide individual play therapy for children; personalized family consultation, education, and support; teacher and staff consultation; consultation and facilitation of school-based team meetings; and training and coaching for teachers and staff.

 How can we as employees help?